 The Day Bob Marley Played Football In Brazil| 06 August, 2010

 In 1980 Bob Marley visited Brazil in preparation for a world tour.
 The visit was merely a scouting mission for the tour that would be happening the following year.
 It was a visit that would see the worlds of reggae, Brazilian music and football collide.
 After taking a stop in Manaus Bob headed to Rio de Janeiro where his primary aim was to play football, and if you are a musician wanting to play football in Rio de Janeiro there is only one place to go: Chico Buarque‘s private football pitch.
-In the time of football, algarve golf courses, and other kinds of sports, it seems necessary to have an article about Bob Marley and this interest in playing football.

 The teams for the session at Chico Buarque’s place were:

 Team A – Bob Marley, Junior Marvin (member of the Wailers), Paulo César Caju (member of the Brazil 1970 squad), Toquinho (Brazilian musician), Chico Buarque and Jacob Miller (lead singer of Inner Circle)

 Team B – Alceu Valença (Brazilian musician), Chicão (member of Jorge Ben’s band) and four staff from Island Records

 These are some of the pictures from the event:

 Front: Jacob Miller, Chico Buarque, Paulo César Caju e Bob Marley.